 - Email is that person's email address

 - Occupation refers to that person's job title

 - Companies refers to that person's associated company or organization

 - Opt Out is a yes/no option that verifies a person's email subscription status.

-To get started, navigate to the Data section of your Feathr account, then click Imports.
+To get started, navigate to the Community section of your Feathr account, then click Imports.
 Select the Import data button on the top right, then Import contact data, as seen below.
 (More information about the second option, importing opt-out lists, is included at the bottom of this article.)